English Language GCSE

 - Critically evaluate fictional texts

 - Summarise information from more than one text

 - Produce non-fiction writing on your own views

 There will be continuous formative assessment throughout the course leading to two summative externally written examination papers in May-June.

 How will I be assessed?

 GCSE English Language is one of the core qualifications needed to secure employment and progress to universities.

 A recent grade D or grade 3 at GCSE or a level 2 equivalent is essential although a diagnostic assessment, prior to enrolment, may determine course suitability.

-If you haven’t a GCSE Dor grade 3 in the subject, the College runs English functional skills workshops, which you could join to develop your skills before moving onto the GCSE.
+If you haven’t got a GCSE D or grade 3 in the subject, the College runs English Functional Skills workshops, that you could join to develop your skills before moving onto GCSE.

 All students interested in this course should contact the course tutor prior to enrolment: Jane.Harrison: email@example.com